Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

      | Bug / Incident     | Resolved Release | Fix Version     |
      | Requirement        | Release          | Fix Version     |

+!!! note "Closed releases are not synced to Jira"
+    Spira releases with a status of **Closed** will not be created as new versions in Jira.
+This is because Jira Cloud does not allow creating versions in an archived state.
+Closed releases that are already mapped (synced before being closed) are not affected — only unmapped Closed releases are skipped.
+If you need a Closed release to exist in Jira, first create it with a different status (e.g. Planned), let it sync, and then close it in Spira.

 ### Standard Field Data Mapping

 !!! info "You can use [Auto-Map](#using-the-auto-map-properties-feature) to simplify and potentially skip the manual mapping process described in this section."